-But it’s not as easy because they’re not as obvious.
 Emotions can arise mysteriously and be misleading, often going against your better judgment.
-You get angry over what’s fickle, upset with what’s spoken in jest, and fall in love with the wrong people.
+You get angry over what’s fickle; upset with what’s spoken in jest; and fall in love with the wrong people.

-Happiness comes in being congruent with your emotions, to be aligned with them.
+Happiness flows out of being aligned with your emotions.
 Oscar Wilde said, “I don’t want to be at the mercy of my emotions.
 I want to use them, and to enjoy them.”

 - Subjective: your perception, awareness, and experience of the emotion.

 - Physiological: how your body reacts to the emotion.

 - Expressive: your actions and behavioral response to the emotion.

 In order to master your emotions, here are 3 effective strategies:

 Self-awareness is the beginning of change.
 Label your emotions as they arise.
 Say what you’re feeling out loud.
 But do it without judgement.